algo21-220040079/Assignment1/README.md

 ![Figure_3](https://user-images.githubusercontent.com/78809297/111137631-fd4c1d80-85b9-11eb-9f69-dd6a514e08aa.png)

 For comparison, firstly we use baseline features only to fit the model.
-We can see that cross_val_score is hovering in the area of accuracy = 0.5, which indicates that only using baseline features related to one asset is not suitable for predicting accurate asset directionality.
+We can see that the test scores are not very pretty, which indicates that only using baseline features related to one asset is not suitable for predicting accurate asset directionality.

 ![Figure_4](https://user-images.githubusercontent.com/78809297/111137645-01783b00-85ba-11eb-9c45-b88197ad4d87.png)